webdevholland/100-days-of-code/log.md

 **Today's Summary Progress**: Started Brad Schiff's JavaScript course on Udemy (see below Links).
 Watched videos on course preview, introductory lesson, functions and objects.

 **Notes**:
-* Course preview distinguishes language (syntax) versus environment (web browser, Node.js, MongoDB).
+* Course preview differentiates language (syntax) from environment (web browser, Node.js, MongoDB).
 Need to learn syntax first before worrying about environments language is used in.
 * Played with JavaScript in console of Chrome (see below Links).
 Keywords *let* and *variable* mentioned.
 * Created functions:  came up with our own names for the functions (arguments) and defined functions with a "recipe".

 **Thoughts:**
 * Heard of Node.js, but no prior knowledge or experience with it.
 Took MongoDB course a while ago when Code School used to exist (it's now Pluralsight).
 * First time playing around with JS in console; previously only tinkered with HTML & CSS in Developer tools.
 Recall *let* and *variable* from [Grasshopper](https://grasshopper.codes/) app.
 * Happy to be using CodePen.
-Later on, would love to play around & experiment with others' Pens or have fun with [CodePen Challenges](https://codepen.io/challenges/).
+Later on, would love to experiment with others' Pens or have fun with [CodePen Challenges](https://codepen.io/challenges/).

 **Links:**
 * Course:  [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/share/101qIyAkoedF9STQ==/)